Home » National Parks » How to Plan your Trek to Yellowstone and Grand Teton (7 Days)

 Old Faithful-Upper Geyser Basin

-Old Faithful Lodging: Stay Close to the Spectacle of Nature in Yellowstone National Park
+Old Faithful Lodging: Stay Close to the Geysers in Yellowstone National Park

 The Inn offers a variety of room types, including standard rooms with shared bathrooms, premium rooms with private bathrooms, and suites with sitting areas and fireplaces.
 The Inn also has a dining room, a gift shop, and a large lobby with a towering stone fireplace.